SingularisArt/Website/content/post/note-taking-with-latex-part-1/index.md

 ![notes-image-2](images/note-2.png)
 ![notes-image-3](images/note-3.png)

-If you want to see how my completed notes look like, visit
+You can look at my notes source code
-<a class="center after" href="https://www.damrah.netlify.app/notes">here</a>.
+<a class="center after" href="https://damrah.netlify.app/notes/">here</a>.
-I also store all of my notes
+I also store all of my final notes
 <a class="center after" href="https://www.github.com/SingularisArt/notes">here</a>.

-I created this method during the summer of my **10th year** in school.
+I created this method during the summer of my **10th year** in high school.
 I am preparing my self for when I go to university.
 So I set myself **4** goals and these goals must be met for me to use the system.